Alphabet's Waymo just launched self-driving robo-taxis: Details here

 -

-Now, even though Waymo has advanced its technology enough to enable autonomous rides, access to fully driverless cars (5-10% of the fleet) has been kept restricted only to vetted early riders.
+Now, even though Waymo has advanced its technology enough to enable autonomous rides, access to fully driverless cars (5-10% of the fleet) had been kept restricted only to vetted early riders.

 Some vehicles were opened to the public through a ride-hailing service called Waymo One, but it was not a truly driverless experience as there was an operator monitoring the ride all the time.